3 months ago

 Serial blockchain entrepreneur Daniel Gasteiger shares insights into blockchain tech in e-government and e-voting.
 He also says the tech can help fight fake news and support transparent information.

-Daniel Gasteiger is an entrepreneur with over 20 years of practical managing director-level banking experience at Credit Suisse and UBS covering various disciplines in investment banking and at the Chairman’s office.
+Daniel Gasteiger is a blockchain entrepreneur with over 20 years of practical managing director-level banking experience at Credit Suisse and UBS covering various disciplines in investment banking and at the Chairman’s office.

 In 2015, he co-founded Nexussquared, Switzerland’s first dedicated blockchain business and startup platform.
 Following that, he incorporated Procivis AG in 2016, with the purpose of developing a digital identity and e-government product leveraging Smartphone and blockchain technology.

 In March 2018, Danny co-founded Trust Square AG, Switzerland’s pre-eminent blockchain technology startup and research hub in the heart of Zurich’s financial center.
 The latest venture he helped create is Verum Capital AG, a blockchain advisory boutique in Zurich.
-Danny shared his thoughts with Blocks99 at the Singularity Exponential Finance Summit in Zurich, Switzerland, in November 2019.
+The blockchain entrepreneur shared his thoughts with Blocks99 at the Singularity Exponential Finance Summit in Zurich, Switzerland, in November 2019.

 You co-founded Nexussquared, Switzerland’s first dedicated blockchain business and startup platform.
 What was your main motivation?
 And what milestones have you reached so far in that space?